starknet-edu/starknetbook/src/ch03-01-01-transactions-lifecycle.md

 Starknet processes transactions in distinct steps:

 - A transaction starts by being sent to a gateway, a node, which acts as the Mempool.
-- The Sequencer, currently a single service, first validates and the executes the transactions in order.
+- The Sequencer, currently a single service, first validates and then executes the transactions in order.
   - If validated successfully, the status becomes RECEIVED.
   - If not, the status is REJECTED.
   - Successfully executed transactions are applied to the state and marked as ACCEPTED_ON_L2.